Brooks Bahr, MD, MBA

 What he enjoys most about his role at Direct Dermatology is that it gives him the ability to help patients who might otherwise not have access to a dermatologist or who might have to wait several months for an appointment.

 “When you have a skin irregularity, it’s important to have it checked sooner rather than later,” he says.
 “Catching potential problems early when they are most treatable is essential.
 Teledermatology gives us an unprecedented means of doing that.”

-Medical Degree – Yale University School of Medicine.
+Medical Degree – University of Utah School of Medicine.

 Certified – The American Board of Dermatology.

 Member – American Society of Moh’s Surgery.

 MBA – University of Utah.

 Clinical Assistant Professor – University of Utah School of Medicine.

 Former Clinical Assistant Professor – Stanford University School of Medicine.